 The Boring AF Mattress is available in a single firmness level — medium-firm.
 This is another 6 out of 10 on the firmness scale, where 10 is the most firm.

 This mattress has moderate sinkage and moderate levels of bounce.
-That first 2″ layer of foam provides a soft feel that is easy for one’s body to sink into.
+That first 2″ layer of foam provides a soft feel that is easy for the body to sink into.
 It comes with a balanced contour and hug that won’t overly envelop sleepers.
 Still, the relative thinness of this layer can allow for an abrupt contact with the more solid support layer below.

 In our performance tests, this mattress earned an overall score of 8.72, ranking the mattress in the top 46% of all mattresses tested to date.
 Where the average mattress score is 8.54, this is a great showing, especially for an all-foam model.